tkonopka/MultiPattern/README.md

 ## Documentation

 The package documentation and vignette contains details about the package usage.
-The vignette also describes applications of alternative clusterings and provides links to relevant literature.